 Diabetes and Sleep: Does Sleep Affect Your Diabetes?

 Are you sleeping enough to keep your body going?
-Because good sleep quality is essential so that your body could function properly.
+Because good sleep quality is essential so that your body can function properly.
 Poor sleep habits can affect many things about your health-your weight, your immune system, and in fact, how well your brain performs.

-But do you know sleep also plays a significant role in maintaining blood sugar levels (Glucose), which affects your chances of getting diabetes.
+But do you know sleep also plays a significant role in maintaining blood sugar levels (Glucose), which affects your chances of getting diabetes?
 Living with diabetes is challenging.
 Patients go through years of medication, insulin injections, and a whole range of restrictions on what they can and cannot eat in hopes of controlling their diabetes.

-Sleep habits and diabetes
+Sleep Habits and Diabetes

 As all of us know that diet and obesity are significant contributors to the odds of having diabetes, sleep habits are also important.
 Probably because these factors can affect the way cells respond to insulin over time.